Angels Rush In

-Angels Rush In: the best of her satire and humour is a 1990 collection of satirical writing by English author Jilly Cooper.
-Selected by Cooper, the work re-published material from her non-fiction books How To Stay Married, How To Survive from Nine to Five, Class, Men and Supermen, Women and Superwomen, Intelligent and Loyal, How To Survive Christmas, Turn Right at the Spotted Dog and The Common Years.
+Angels Rush In: The Best of Her Satire and Humour is a 1990 collection of satirical writing by English author Jilly Cooper.
+Selected by Cooper, the work re-published material from her non-fiction books How to Stay Married, How to Survive from Nine to Five, Class, Men and Supermen, Women and Superwomen, Intelligent and Loyal, How to Survive Christmas, Turn Right at the Spotted Dog and The Common Years.
 The Daily Telegraph reviewed the hardback edition as "amiable prose from a shrewd social observer" and compared Cooper to journalist Jean Rook.
 In a 1991 review of the paperback the same newspaper described how it highlighted "the idiosyncrasies of middle class behaviour [with] a literary flourish".

 Synopsis

-The collection is excerpted from nine of her books: How To Stay Married, How To Survive from Nine to Five, Class, Men and Supermen, Women and Superwomen, Intelligent and Loyal, How To Survive Christmas, The Common Years and Turn Right at the Spotted Dog.
+The collection is excerpted from nine of her books.
 Each section is prefaced with a new introduction by Cooper.
-The selection from How To Stay Married weddings, honeymoons, arguments and menstruation.
-Excerpts from How To Survive from Nine to Five include discussion on what's its like to be new in a workplace, hierarchies to be found then, social life at work and Christmas parties.
+The selection from How to Stay Married treats weddings, honeymoons, arguments and menstruation.
+Excerpts from How to Survive from Nine to Five include discussion on what it is like to be new in a workplace, hierarchies to be found then, social life at work and Christmas parties.
 Sections from Men and Supermen are focussed on dating and sex, with sections on bachelors and orgies.
-Similarly excerpts from Women and Superwomen also discuss sex, but also cover mothers-in-law, hobbies and adultery.
+Similarly, excerpts from Women and Superwomen also discuss sex, but also cover mothers-in-law, hobbies and adultery.
 The section from Intelligent and Loyal lists Cooper's mongrel classification with photographs.
-Excerpts from How To Survive Christmas cover family life during Christmas dinner, Boxing day and New Year's Eve.
+Excerpts from How to Survive Christmas cover family life during Christmas dinner, Boxing Day and New Year's Eve.
 The selection from The Common Years is based on Cooper's diaries from 1974 and 1982 when she lived in Putney and regularly walked her dogs on Putney Common.
-Excerpts from Turn Right at the Spotted Dog focus on life in Gloucestershire, as well as articles from Cooper's column in The Mail on Sunday on topic such as teenage life, or attending cricket matches as a WAG.
+Excerpts from Turn Right at the Spotted Dog focus on life in Gloucestershire, as well as articles from Cooper's column in The Mail on Sunday on topics such as teenage life, or attending cricket matches as a WAG.

 Background

 The collection comprises Cooper's selection of excerpts from her non-fiction publications from the preceding twenty years, reflecting a period where she moved from Putney in London to Stroud in Gloucestershire.
-In the introduction Cooper discussed the reception of some the works excerpts are taken from, describing how she did not think How To Survive Christmas was good enough for her publisher to accept, and that How To Stay Married has multiple shortcomings.
+In the introduction Cooper discussed the reception of some the works excerpts are taken from, describing how she did not think How to Survive Christmas was good enough for her publisher to accept, and that How to Stay Married has multiple shortcomings.
 Similar views on her own work were repeated elsewhere, with Cooper describing herself as "smug" in her early books.
 The collection included previously commissioned illustrations by Timothy Jacques and Paul Cox, and well as photography by Graham Wood.